 9. Point of Reference

 It can be helpful to have a point of reference for some photographs.
 A point of reference is something that relates to the picture but is not the main subject.
-For example, in picture one below, I was watching my son play at the beach from a distance.
+For example, in picture two below, I was watching my son play at the beach from a distance.
 So my feet are there but the picture isn’t really about my feet.
 It was about me watching the spot that was my son.
 This reference point set the tone for the picture.
 In the second picture, I ensured the feet of my subject was showing so the viewer could get a feel for the photograph perspective.

-10. It’s doesn’t have to be centred
+11. It’s doesn’t have to be centred

 In fact, many of my favourite shots are not centred.
 I roughly work on the rule of thirds when I take pictures to add interest and perspective to the photograph.